MCP Servers

 qubic-mcp is an open-source Model Context Protocol (MCP) server that gives AI assistants — Claude, ChatGPT, Copilot, Cursor, and others — native access to the Qubic blockchain.

-Query balances, inspect transactions, track wallets, monitor network status, and more — all through natural language.
+Query balances, inspect transactions, monitor the network, trade on QX, switch between networks, and interact with smart contracts — all through natural language.

 Features